stefanspringer1/SwiftXML/README.md

 ### The use of unnamed arguments

 All methods that iterate over elements or attributes with specific names, or processing instructions for specific targets, receive the names or targets via an unnamed argument.
-XML code can contain quite complex chains and conditions, and writing e.g. `children(ofName: "a")` instead of `children("a")` makes complex code less readable.
+Code for the processing of XML can contain quite complex chains and conditions, and writing e.g. `children(ofName: "a")` instead of `children("a")`, etc., makes complex code less readable.
 Since something like `children("a")` is easy to understand, this shorter form has been used.

-Perhaps `document.processingInstructions(ofTarget: ")` could have been used, since this method is typically used outside of such complex chains or conditions.
-However, for the sake of consistency, the argument name has been omitted here as well; one simply writes, for example, `document.processingInstructions("a")`.
+The method `processingInstructions(ofTarget:)` is typically used outside of such complex chains or conditionals, so the trade-off here is to keep the argument name for this method, although this does break consistency a bit.

 ### Other properties